 It’s nice having two careers that mesh well with the seasons and raising children.
 I work half days over the summer so that I can still focus on the kids.
 We all need some down time to enjoy the glorious Maine summer.

 The blog keeps my writing free from rust.
 Also, in some ways, I am working on my next novel.
-The central character of NOT CRICKET is a painter too.
+The central character of my work in progress is a painter too.
 It will be interesting to combine my two passions of writing and art in one book.
 As much as I love painting, I’m counting the weeks until I can get back to novel writing.
 The summer is going by so fast.